qupath/qupath-docs/docs/starting/first_steps.md

 ### Setting the image type

 One of the most important properties is the **Image type**, which can impact the behavior of some QuPath commands.
 When opening an image in QuPath you will be presented with a window allowing you to choose the image type.
+To find out more about what this means, check out the {guilabel}`Show details` section.
 You should choose the closest match for the image, e.g. *Brightfield*, *Fluorescence*.

 :::{figure} images/steps_image_type.jpg
 :align: center